-The facilities for this work are excellent.
-The gymnasium for men-Military Hall-has a floor space of 100x150 feet, affording free room for developing apparatus, ball courts, running track, dressing rooms and baths.
+The gymnasium for men-Military Hall-has a floor space of 100x150 feet, affording free room for developing apparatus, ball courts, running track, dressing rooms, and baths.
 The adjoining "Illinois Field" serves admirably well for games and for track purposes, and here take place intercollegiate contests, under favorable conditions, in football, baseball, track athletics, and tennis.